 15. Access to and provision of information provides that an operator of a domestic animals registry service must ensure access records by persons defined by para.
-21 in this Code of Practice for Operation of Domestic Animals Registry Services 2008 must be available either electronically or by telephone 24 hours a day for identifying animals and during business hours for other purposes.
+21 in the Code of Practice must be available either electronically or by telephone 24 hours a day for identifying animals and during business hours for other purposes.
 If an operator receives a request for information about a dog for cat for which it does not hold a record, the operator must contact other operators of domestic animals registry services to determine whether the information is held by another operator.
 If a request for information is received for the purpose of reuniting a dog or cat with its owner, an operator of a domestic animals registry service must make reasonable efforts to contact the owner of the animal unless the Registrar or an animal shelter agrees to contact the owner.
 An operator must establish and maintain a system to keep records identifying persons defined by para.
-21 in this Code of Practice to which identifying particulars of dogs and cats are supplied and records must be kept for the same periods as defined under para 10.1 in this Code of Practice for Operation of Domestic Animals Registry Services 2008.
-This provision is is equivalent to section 38 of the Victorian Regulations.
+21 in the Code of Practice to which identifying particulars of dogs and cats are supplied and records must be kept for the same periods as defined under para 10.1 in the Code of Practice.
+This provision is equivalent to section 38 of the Victorian Regulations.